adamhatton/john-breedon-bass-tuition-pp4/README.md

 ### User Story Management

-To manage the User Stories for the project, I created a Github Project with a Kanban board, which can be seen here: https://github.com/users/adamhatton/projects/3
+To manage the User Stories for the project, I created a Github Project with a Kanban board, which can be seen [here](https://github.com/users/adamhatton/projects/3)

 Each of the stories was added to the project using a User Story template, and then allocated to the relevant column.
 I included the "won't have" stories and left these in the backlog column to indicate that they could be completed in the future but will not be worked on in this iteration of the website.
 All the other stories were put into the 'To Do' column, being moved into the 'In Progress' column when they were in development, and then moving into 'Testing' once the development was complete.
 All of the stories that were tested were moved into the 'Done' column.